mattsigal/matthewsigal/content/home/teaching.md

 widget = "custom"

 # Order that this section will appear in.
-weight = 60
+weight = 25

 +++

-This is an example of using the *custom* widget to create your own homepage section.

-I was the course director for the following classes:
+I have had the pleasure of being the course director for the following classes:

 - PSYC 3256: Design and Analysis (Laurentian University)
 - PSYC 3031: Intermediate Statistics Laboratory (York University)